Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 The Mathematics of Koherence

-This chart represents hypothetical values of koherence variables across different systems, illustrating the mathematical relationships that underpin the theory.
+This table represents hypothetical values of koherence variables across different systems, illustrating the mathematical relationships that underpin the theory.
+Understanding these variables provides a quantitative lens through which to analyze the stability, integration, and responsiveness of various complex systems, from human psychology to artificial intelligence and quantum mechanics.

 Attachment Styles and Their Characteristics